In this post, I’m exploring the 17 best bean to cup coffee machines of 2022 in the UK.

 The reason I say “with this version” for a few of the features, is that there are a few different versions of this machine, the cheaper Evo 292.33 version for example has a steam wand instead of the one touch carafe, and that one doesn’t have the one touch milk drinks.

-It’s a new machine so early days regarding reviews, but the only real gripes I’m hearing so far is that the instruction manual isn’t fantastic and you’re perfect jumping on YouTube for video setup guides.
-Likewise, a few people have explained that the milk is a little bit on the cool side.
+It’s a new machine so early days regarding reviews, nevertheless the only genuine gripes I’m hearing so far is that the instruction manual isn’t wonderful and you’re best jumping on YouTube for video setup guides.
+Also, a few people have referred to that the milk is a little on the cool side.

 Check Price – Amazon UK Check Price – Currys